What is the difference between a reservationless and a one-time conference?

 Scheduled: A call reserved for a specific time.
 People can only dial into a scheduled call during the scheduled time period for the call.
 Presenters and Assistants can join the call up to 60 minutes early, and Participants can join up to 15 minutes early.

 What are PINs, and how do they work?

 PINs are the codes that allow participants to dial into a conference.
 When someone dials in and enters a PIN, they are routed to the call in question and their information is displayed in the Conductor View.
 PINs store the information that is connected with them, including name, email, and custom fields, so you can have a recurring conference with the same PINs.

 When you create a conference, you have the option to generate a number of PINs for presenters, assistants, and participants.
 If you send out the Self Registration link, a PIN is generated for anyone who signs up.

 When I create a conference, how do I email the PINs to my participants?

 The "Email PINs" button emails all of the PINs to the creator of the conference.
 Participants receive their PIN when they register and receive a confirmation e-mail.
-They also get a reminder e-mail 8 hours before the call with their dial-in number and unique PIN.
+They also get two reminder emails- 24 hours and 2 hours before the call with their dial-in number and unique PIN.
 You can toggle this reminder function off in the conference details page, if you'd like.